Type above and press Enter to search. Press Esc to cancel.

 The simplest way to look at this would be to make sure you sell only products that people want to buy (tip: use your point of sale system’s sales reports to pinpoint products with high turnover).

 But that’s enough.
-There may be people demanding your store stocks a certain type of product.
+There may be people demanding your store stock a certain type of product.
 That’s well and good, but there need to be enough people regularly and predictably buying particular products.

 This is why retail business-owners and the finance teams need to be careful about what they stock and how much they stock.
 Otherwise, your business will be left with excess stock that it can only shift with extreme discounting.